 The Company currently has no established compensation program as it is still a development stage company in need of financing.
-The three officers of the Company each received a monthly payment of \$5,000 when cash was available in the form of a fee payable to them for their services.
-When cash was not available, the amount accrued on the books of the Company.
-Since the resignation of all three officers the board has not voted for any additional payments to the current officers and directors that took over management of the Company on December 18, 2009.
-Rocky Arnold was hired as President and CEO on September 1, 2009 and resigned on November 21, 2009.
-Prior to be hired he worked as a consultant for the Company.
+The two officers of the Company each received a monthly payment of \$5,000 when cash was available in the form of a fee payable to them for their services.
+When cash was not available, the amount accrued on the books of the Company or was converted to shares.